ignatovegors/fibonacci-number/README.md

 # fibonacci-number
-Testing GitHub using various problems with Fibonacci numbers
+Solution of different problems with Fibonacci numbers

 <b>fibonacci-recursive</b> counts the n-th Fibonacci number using a recursive algoritm